The Twin Miracle: The Miracle Tournament

-The Buddha declares that he will perform the miracle at the foot of a mango tree in Savatthi on the full moon day of Asalha Puja in four months time.
-According to the Pali version of the story; the rival teachers, desperate to avoid the contest, uproot all of the mango trees in the area prior to the miracle tournament.
+The Buddha declares that he will perform the miracle at the foot of a mango tree in Sravasti on the full moon day of Asalha Puja in four months time.
+According to the Pali recording, the rival teachers, desperate to avoid the contest, uproot all of the mango trees in the area prior to the miracle tournament.
 On the day of the tournament, a royal gardener finds a mango on the floor that he prepares to give to the king, but upon seeing the Buddha walk by, he gives it to the Buddha instead.
 When the time of the miracle contest approaches, the Buddha eats the mango and plants the seed in front of the city gate, after washing his hands over the area, a full mango tree immediately grows.
-In the Sanskrit version of the event, the mango story is absent, but the Buddha instead performs other precursor miracles in the days prior to the tournament, including manipulating air to put out a fire and restoring the hands and feet of King Pasenadi's brother, who lost his hands and feet for a crime he didn't commit.

 The Buddha starts by creating a jeweled walkway in midair and prepares to perform the miracle for the crowd of observers, but is interrupted by several of his disciples, who ask to perform a miracle in his place to save him the trouble.
 The disciples each propose a different miracle for them to perform in the Buddha's place but he refuses each request.
 Finally Maha Moggallana, the Buddha's chief disciple foremost in psychic powers, offers to perform a miracle in his place but the Buddha still refuses.
 He then states that he must perform the miracle himself, as it is one of the duties of a Buddha.
 Standing on top of the jeweled walkway, the Buddha enters a meditative state and emits fire from the top half of his body and streams of water from the lower half and then starts alternating the fire and water between the positions, creating an array of six colors.
-The fire and water then shoot up to illuminate the cosmos to the applause of the audience while the Buddha teaches the Dhamma to the observers as he walks along on the jeweled walkway.
-The Sanskrit version also includes the Buddha creating several duplicates of himself that fill the air during the miracle, with some walking, lying down, and sitting.
+The fire and water then shoot up to illuminate the cosmos to the applause of the audience while the Buddha teaches the Dharma to the observers as he walks along on the jeweled walkway.
+The Sanskrit recording also includes the Buddha creating several duplicates of himself that fill the air during miracles, with some walking, lying down, and sitting.